numba/numba/docs/source/developer/environment.rst

 * Storing pyobjects for reconstruction from native values, such as:
-  * for printing native values of numpy arrays;
+  * for printing native values of NumPy arrays;
   * for returning or yielding native values back to the interpreter.

 In object-mode, the Env is used for: